 If you want to provide your customers with finance packages, you can choose either to administer the loans yourself or to contract a third party financing firm to run them on your behalf.
 Before you start, however, it’s important to understand that consumer credit is a highly regulated practice.

-If your company will be selling goods or services on credit, offering hire purchase, hiring out goods for more than 3 months or lending money to customers in any other way, you will almost certainly be legally obliged to register with the Financial Conduct Authority (FCA).
-This rule applies even if you’re simply introducing your customers to a third party financing company.
+If your company sells goods or services on credit, offers finance options or hire purchase, hires out goods for more than 3 months, or lends money to customers in any other way, you may be legally obliged to register with the(FCA).
+This rule may also apply even if you’re simply introducing your customers to a third-party financing company.

 Dealing with data

 No matter which type of finance you offer, there’s certain information that you must provide each customer with as part of their financing terms.
 This includes: